FacultadInformatica-LinkedData/Curso2017-2018/HandsOn/Group08/selfAssessmentHandsOn1.md

 **The "datasetRequirements.html" file:**

-- [ ] Identifies the liceses of all the selected datasets
+- [done] Identifies the liceses of all the selected datasets
-- [ ] Identifies those entities in the selected datasets that can be linked with entities in other datasets
+- [done] Identifies those entities in the selected datasets that can be linked with entities in other datasets
-- [ ] Identifies those entities in other datasets that can be linked with entities in the selected datasets
+- [done] Identifies those entities in other datasets that can be linked with entities in the selected datasets

 **The "applicationRequeriments.html" file**

-- [ ] Includes a description of the application user inteface
+- [done] Includes a description of the application user inteface

 ##Comments on self-assessment##